didomi/samples/how-to-track-SPA-with-GTM-and-Didomi/readme.md

 1. We create the variable.
-Didomi's SDK natively send variables to the dataLayer each time the visitor interact with the cookie notice.
+Didomi's SDK natively send variables to the dataLayer each time the visitor interacts with the cookie notice.
 One of these variables is `didomiVendorsConsent` and it contains the list of vendors that have been accepted

 <img src="doc-assets/gtm-variable.png" width=500>